gkoos/blog/src/posts/2025-09-12-Garbage-Collection-In-Go.md.md

    - The benchmark measures how long the main work goroutine takes to complete under each GC strategy.
    - This directly shows the impact of GC pauses on application responsiveness, which is the core design goal of Green Tea.

+> Note: Although tri-color marking is incremental in theory, our benchmark runs it as a blocking, synchronous operation to model the stop-the-world pauses that still occur in real implementations.
+In contrast, the Green Tea algorithm is designed to run incrementally and concurrently, so our benchmark allows the main work to continue while Green Tea GC operates in a separate goroutine, better reflecting its low-latency, non-blocking behavior.

 ### Why This Approach Works

 - No Reference Counting Benchmark Needed: RC updates counts immediately during allocation and reference removal, so there's no stop-the-world pause to measure (although it can impact throughput due to frequent counter updates, especially in concurrent scenarios).
 Its behavior is implicit.